shiitake/Snip/README.md

 Note
 ----
 Not all hotkeys work between Spotify, iTunes, Winamp, foobar2000, and VLC.
+No Hotkeys for YouTube.